Hadi Mohammadi

-Hadi Mohammadi (born 8 March 1991) is an Iranian footballer who plays as a centre back for Persian Gulf Pro League club Tractor.
+Hadi Mohammadi (born 8 March 1991) is an Iranian footballer who plays as a centre back for Persian Gulf Pro League club Sepahan.

 Club career

 Early years

 He started his career with Aria Tehran youth levels.
 Later he joined Saba Qom and Sanat Naft youth academies.

 Damash

 He joined Damash in summer 2011.
-He made his debut for Damash on September 15, 2012.
+He made his debut for Damash on 15 September 2012.

 Zob Ahan

 After relegation of Damash to Azadegan League, Mohammadi joined Zob Ahan for a fee around 3.5 Billion Rials.
 He signed a two-year contract with the club and made his debut for it in the first week against Saba Qom.